Minor cases of Kyphosis can often get corrected with exercises, physical therapy, and proper posture.

 During an exam, Dr. Kishan, Dr. Hostin, or Dr. Wiesman will ask your child to bend forward with both feet together, knees straight, and arms hanging free.
 This test, known as Adam’s forward bend test, allows the doctor to better observe the curve of the spine and spot any spinal deformity.

-The doctor may also ask your child to lay down to see if this straightens the curve, which is a sign that the curve is flexible and may be a result of postural kyphosis.
-They may also order X-rays to determine if there are changes in the vertebrae or any other bony abnormalities.
+The doctor may also ask your child to lay down to see if this straightens the curve.
+If it does, this indicates that the curve remains flexible and may exist as a result of postural kyphosis.
+The doctors may also order X-rays to determine if changes exist in the vertebrae or any other bony abnormalities.

-In patients with postural kyphosis who do not have any abnormalities in the shape of the vertebrae, the forward curve is typically flexible and can be corrected simply by encouraging proper posture.
+In patients with postural kyphosis who do not manifest any abnormalities in the vertebrae, the forward curve shows flexibility and corrected simply by encouraging proper posture.

 Kyphosis is becoming more common in kids and adolescents

-“Postural Kyphosis is a benign condition, but one that needs to be addressed before the curve can progress.
-This is caused by poor posture that causes the child to sit slumped forward.
-A lot of children today who are into playing video games or electronics often sit this way.
-Thankfully, this is something that can be corrected with exercises and by correcting the posture of the child.” ~ Shyam Kishan, MD
+“Postural Kyphosis is a benign condition, but one that needs attention before the curve progresses.
+Poor posture can lead to this and observed if a child sits slumped forward.
+A lot of children today who play video games or electronics often sit this way.
+Thankfully, we can correct this with exercises and by correcting the posture of the child.” ~ Shyam Kishan, MD

 Observation and physical therapy are typically recommended for: